|About Us||Patients, Families & Visitors||For Health Professionals||Careers||Research & Training||Ways to Give|

 The Pamela Greenaway-Kohlmeier Translational Breast Cancer Unit was named for Pamela Greenaway-Kohlmeier, daughter of Lawrence and Kay Greenaway and wife of Guy Kohlmeier.
 Pamela died of breast cancer at age 38, which led her family to form the Breast Cancer Society of Canada (BCSC) to raise funds for breast cancer research.

 The Unit was created in 1998, through a partnership between the London Regional Cancer Program (LRCP) and a $1 million donation from the Breast Cancer Society of Canada to the LRCP.
-The BCSC renewed its commitment to the Unit in 2004 and again in 2009, and to date has donated/pledged over $5.2 million to support our work.
+The partnership between the BCSC and LRCP has flourished since then.
+The BCSC renewed its commitment to the Unit in 2004 and again in 2009, providing over $5.2 million to support our work.

-Other community groups have joined in supporting the Unit, including Alan Frew and the Rose in My Book group .
-Theresa Carriere and her OneRun team, the Southwestern Ontario Women's Charity Cashspiel, and Fore the Cure, Strokes for Cancer and the Belmont Golf Tournament.
+Other community groups have joined in supporting the Unit, including Alan Frew and the Rose in My Book group, Theresa Carriere and her OneRun team, the Southwestern Ontario Women's Charity Cashspiel, Fore the Cure, Strokes for Cancer, the Belmont Golf Tournament and many others.
 We are grateful for such strong community support for our Unit.

 We would be delighted if you also want to support our Unit.